 There is no formal binge drinking disorder identified by the American Psychiatric Association (APA).
 In essence, any individual who engages in regular binge drinking will most likely fall into the heavy drinking category.

 Those who engage in this practice are more likely to develop an alcohol use disorder than individuals who drink occasionally.
-However, there is no specified amount of alcohol consumption formally deemed as being necessary to be diagnosed with an alcohol use disorder.
+However, there is no specified amount of alcohol consumption formally deemed necessary to be diagnosed with an alcohol use disorder.

 While there’s no clear-cut definition of an alcohol problem, there are questions that a drinker could answer to determine the severity of their use.
 For example, drinking even when it causes problems at home or work can be a problem.
 Those who have to drink more to feel the effects of alcohol may be suffering from addiction.
 Cravings or frequent bouts of drinking can also be signs of addiction.